- slide 1 of 6

-Various man vs. man conflicts appear in the book as well, including the Giver’s conflict with Jonas when he transmits some of the memories, as well as Jonas’s minor conflict with his father over whether Gabriel should be Released.
+Various man vs. man conflicts appear in the book as well, including The Giver’s conflict with Jonas when he transmits some of the memories, as well as Jonas’s minor conflict with his father over whether Gabriel should be released.

 - slide 6 of 6

-There are several themes that run throughout this novel:
+Several themes run throughout this novel:

 - Taking away people’s choices will not make them happier.

 - Memories are important and make us who we are.

 - You cannot truly feel pleasure without true pain.